 The University Dormitory Plan is available in 1-year increments and covers the cost of a standard, double-occupancy dormitory room at any of Florida’s 12 State Universities.
 Dormitory options and availability vary from school to school, and the plan does not guarantee placement in a dormitory room.
 The amount covered by this plan can also be used at some fraternity or sorority houses (if those houses are overseen by the State University) or dormitory housing costs at other colleges nationwide.

 The University Dormitory Plan is only available with the purchase of a 2 + 2 Florida Plan, 1-Year Florida University Plan or 4-Year Florida University Plan; it cannot be purchased separately.
-You can add the University Dormitory Plan to your Florida Prepaid College Plan during Open Enrollment, happening now through February 28.
+You can add the University Dormitory Plan to your Florida Prepaid College Plan during Open Enrollment, from October 15, 2016 until February 28, 2017.
+No payment due until April 20, 2017.

 The University Dormitory Plan is designed to be used at a State University, but the amount covered by this plan can also be applied for dormitory housing costs nationwide.
 Also, other important flexibility considerations include:

 Students enrolled in the 2 + 2 Florida Plan are eligible to purchase up to two years of the University Dormitory Plan, students enrolled in the 1-Year Florida University Plan are eligible to purchase one year per 1-Year Florida University Plan, and students enrolled in the 4-Year Florida University Plan may purchase up to four years.

 Florida A & M University – Gibbs Hall, Palmetto Phase III, Palmetto Street South, Sampson Hall, Truth Hall, Young Hall

-Florida Atlantic University – Glades Park Towers, Heritage Park Towers
+Florida Atlantic University – Glade Park Towers, Heritage Park Towers, Indian River Towers, Parliament Hall

 Florida Gulf Coast University – North Lake Village

-Florida International University – Fiji House, Lakeview Hall, Panther Hall, University Apartments
+Florida International University – Fiji House, Lakeview Hall, Panther Hall, Pi Kapp, University Apartments

 New College of Florida – Bates Hall, Michaelson Hall, Rothenberg Hall

 University of Central Florida – Brevard Hall, Citrus Hall, Flagler Hall, Hercules Community (Bldg 108/109/110), Lake Hall, Nike Community (Bldg 101/102/103), Orange Hall, Osceola Hall, Polk Hall, Seminole Hall, Sumter Hall, Volusia Hall